-Chalara fraxinea is expected to have a big impact on the ash tree population and the loss of ash trees may also have an impact on associated ground flora.
+Ash die back is expected to have a big impact on the ash tree population and the loss of ash trees may also have an impact on associated ground flora.

 A few roe deer can still be seen using the site occasionally but they are thought to be rare visitors due to the number of dog walkers using the site and the increasingly built up nature of the area.
-The impact of deer has not been monitored as control within the site is unlikely.
+The impact of deer has not been monitored as control within the site is not practical.